 After successfully passing the exam, you will receive your nursing license, which is valid in the state you took the exam.
 If you happen to become employed in another state, there is a process by which you can transfer your license.
-You can find more information on transferring your license here.
+You can find more information on transferring your license on the NCSBN website.

 Lastly, if you are planning on taking the NCLEX soon, be sure to check out these NCLEX study tips so that you can feel prepared heading into your exam.
 We wish you the best of luck, and don’t worry – you’ve got this!